James Cameron doesn't plan on closing Pandora's box anytime soon.

 Since his last king-of-the-world success, Cameron's Venice, Calif.-based special effects company Digital Domain filed for Chapter 11 bankruptcy protection in 2012 and was acquired by China's Galloping Horse and Reliance MediaWorks, but Lightstorm Entertainment, cofounded by Cameron and business partner Jon Landau, is still ensconsed in nearby Manhattan Beach.

-As with the first film, Lightstorm will collaborate on the three Avatar sequels with null's Weta Digital, which is based in Wellington, New Zealand.
+As with the first film, Lightstorm will collaborate on the three Avatar sequels with Peter Jackson's Weta Digital, which is based in Wellington, New Zealand.

 What do you think?
 Avatar overload or can you not get enough of Cameron's alternate universe?